Gardner Museum Heist —Blog

 Later he wrote how Guarente was personally involved, according to sources, in the execution of Richard “The Pig” DeVincent, for fraternizing with members of a rival gang, just like Kurkjian claims Donati and Guarente were doing, since he claims they were "great" friends:

-"During the battle for control of Boston’s underworld in the 1980s and ’90s, he was aligned with Frank “Cadillac Frank” Salemme.
+An FBI report attested to Guarente’s involvement with organized crime figures, Kurkjian wrote.
+"During the battle for control of Boston’s underworld in the 1980s and ’90s, he [Guarente] was aligned with Frank “Cadillac Frank” Salemme.
 Guarente was designated by his bosses to make it clear to Richard “The Pig” DeVincent, whom he knew from prison in the early 1980s, that he needed to stop associating with a rival gang seeking the same power."

 DeVincent did not heed Guarente’s advice and was shot to death in 1996, an execution witnessed by Guarente and a member of the Rossetti crime gang, according to the FBI.
 Guarente was quoted by an informant as saying that another witness’s gun had jammed in shooting DeVincent and that “it was a good thing my gun was working properly.”